 The third year: development of the specialisation and free time in the schedule.

 The third year is focused on specific development of the further integration and application of knowledge and skills in courses within the chosen specialisation (Bedrijfskunde, Business Administration, Business Economics and International Business Administration).
-The student can partly choose the content of the programme using electives, their use of the free time in their schedule, and the selection of a topic for the Bachelor’s thesis.
+Next to the compulsory courses, you can choose electives and selection a topic for your Bachelor’s thesis.